primer/css/docs/color.md

 title: color
 ---

 These are the colors we’re actually using right now in production applications — no more.
-All colors are managed by [FA CSS Utilities](https://github.com/fac/fa-css-utilities).
+All colors are managed by [fa-css-utilities](https://github.com/fac/fa-css-utilities).

 New colors should added only when they’re actually being used in a component or other element in production.
 When adding a new colour, justify it by linking to the Sass file where you’re using it in your PR.
 Then the team can approve the addition.